Taming-the-BEAST/blotter/contribute/_posts/2016-10-26-Jekyll-scholar.md

 To print the references in your tutorial, assuming your tutorial is called `My-Awesome-Tutorial` and your references are saved in a file called `master_refs.bib`, add the line,

 ```
-{`% bibliography --cited --file My-Awesome-Tutorial/master_refs %`}
+{{ "{% bibliography --cited --file My-Awesome-Tutorial/master_refs.bib " }} %}
 ```

-to `README.md` (but remove the ticks between the "{" and "%") at the location you want to print the bibliography.
+to `README.md` at the location you want to print the bibliography.
 This will print all cited references.
 To cite a reference simply add,

 ```
-{`% cite AwesomeBook --file My-Awesome-Tutorial/master_refs.bib %`}
+{{ "{% cite AwesomeBook --file My-Awesome-Tutorial/master_refs.bib " }} %}
 ```

 This will add a citation to a reference saved as "AwesomeBook" in the file `master_refs.bib`.
 Note that you have to always enter the name of the bibtex file and enter the path *relative* to the parent directory of your GitHub repository.